sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_common_date_use_cases/functions_common_date_use_cases.md

 On the second table, hide all the columns leaving only `Store Name`, `Store Region`, `Store Key`, and `Date`.

-Add a new column, rename it `Total Sale` and set it's formula to:
+Add a new column, rename it `Total Sale` and set its formula to:
 ```plaintext
 [Price] * [Quantity]
 ```